abhizeetyadav/ansible-scripts/README.md

-# 🛠️ part02-update-linux: This Ansible playbook automates the update process for Linux systems (Debian/Ubuntu and RedHat/CentOS-based).
+# 🛠️ part02-update-linux: automates the update process for Linux systems (Debian/Ubuntu and RedHat/CentOS-based).
 I

 ---